tabithalcostello/CreateVPN/README.md

 <img src="https://i.imgur.com/eCZMEtM.png" height="80%" width="80%" alt="RemoteDesktopView"/></a>
 </p>
 <p>
 In the Windows 10, there is a Microsoft Edge to connect to the Internet.
 Open up a browser.
-Add type in the web address: "whatismyipaddress.com"
+Add type in the web address: <a href="https://whatismyipaddress.com"> whatismyipaddress.com </a>
 </p>
 <br />